25 April - 21 June 2015, Open Friday to Sunday 11-5pm

 The interface is the boundary across which information is exchanged, causing a transformation in one or both sides of that boundary.
 The artists in this exhibition, critical practitioners in art and technology, lift the veil on contemporary interfaces; setting out alternative routes, aesthetic visions and disruptive behaviours.

-An extension of the exhibition co-curated by Furtherfield and Julian Stadon for ISMAR 2014.
-It introduces a new work and slit-scanner hack workshops by Nathaniel Stern to be created as part of a residency.
+The exhibition introduces a new work and slit-scanner hack workshops by Nathaniel Stern to be created as part of a residency.

 #Young_Fraud is a 'contra contest' to influence politicians and protest drastic cuts to public art funding.
 See the Spanish award-winners, eat Fraud Tapas and hear live Balearic Electronica in this one-day event at Furtherfield Gallery.